andrewcho-dev/opsconductor-ng/ADD_NEW_SERVICE_GUIDE.md

 ## 📋 Quick Start Checklist

-Follow this step-by-step guide to add a new service to the microservice system.
+Follow this step-by-step guide to add a new service to the OpsConductor microservice system.

 ### ✅ Prerequisites
 - [ ] Docker and Docker Compose installed
-- [ ] Basic understanding of Node.js and Express
+- [ ] Basic understanding of Python and FastAPI
 - [ ] PostgreSQL knowledge (if database needed)
 - [ ] Understanding of JWT authentication